MrZhuNi/salome_shape/src/ExchangePlugin/doc/dumpFeature.rst

 Dump
 ====

+The feature Dump allows to export a current study to a Python script wich dumps process of creation of the study as a sequence of Python commands.

 It is possible to dump current study state into a Python script.
 To dump a study:

 #. select in the Main Menu *Part - > Dump* item  or